-Brain injury is an equal opportunity disability.
-It can happen to anyone – young or old, white collar or blue, male or female.
-The people Schurig Center serves are professionals, parents, daughters, sons, friends, and neighbors… our community.
-Although the circumstances of their injuries may differ, they all share a common experience.
+Brain injury is an equal opportunity disability that does not discriminate.
+It can happen to anyone, to professionals, parents, daughters, sons, friends, and neighbors… our community.
+Although the circumstances of their injuries may differ, the people Schurig Center help all share a common experience.
 They have each survived an injury that has dramatically changed their lives and the lives of their loved ones.

 Rich & John